mathilde999/OCCAM_examples/README.md

 ```

 ### 4. Mount your occam home folder when running a container
-Note actually certain when to use it
+Not actually certain when to use it
 ```shell
 occam-run -v $(PWD):$(PWD) {USER}/{PROJECT}/{image_name}:{tag}
 ```